Maurice Britt: Postwar

 After the war, he briefly attended the University of Arkansas School of Law in Fayetteville but left the institution to enter business.
 He spent twenty years working at a furniture manufacturing company and then running the Beautyguard Manufacturing Company, a producer of aluminum building products.

 In 1966, he was elected lieutenant governor, when the incumbent Democrat, Nathan Green Gordon, did not seek reelection.
 He was re-elected in 1968 but did not seek a third term in 1970, having deferred to his friend and Little Rock neighbor, Former House Speaker Sterling R. Cockrill, a Democrat-turned-Republican, who ran unsuccessfully on Winthrop Rockefeller's losing Republican ticket that year.
-Britt barely defeated the Democratic nominees, James H. Pilkington of Hope in 1966 and Bill Wells in 1968.
+Britt defeated the Democratic nominees, Judge James H. Pilkington of Hope in 1966 and State Representative Bill Wells of Hermitage in 1968.
 He was a lifelong Arkansas Republican, having been active in his state's Young Republicans in college.
 Neal Sox Johnson, the first paid executive director of the Arkansas GOP, said that he believed Rockefeller should have stepped down in 1970, and Britt should have been the gubernatorial nominee.
 Rockefeller was unseated that year by the Democrat Dale Bumpers.
 As Rockefeller and Britt left office, two legislative Republicans remained behind, State Senator Jim Caldwell and Representative Preston Bynum, both of Benton County in far northwestern Arkansas.

 After leaving office, Britt was appointed by the Richard Nixon administration as district director of the Small Business Administration.
 He served in that capacity from 1971 to 1985.

 In 1986, Britt came out of political retirement to seek the Republican gubernatorial nomination.
 He polled only 3,116 votes (13.9 percent) to 13,831 ballots (61.9 percent) for former Governor Frank D. White.
 A third candidate, Wayne Lanier, received 4,576 votes (20.5 percent) in a low-turnout primary.
 White was thereafter defeated in the general election for a second time by future U.S. President Bill Clinton.

 Britt was a leader in civic affairs too.
 He was past state chairman of the Crippled Children's Hospital, Easter Seals, and the Federal Executive Association.
 He was a member of the Arkansas Sports Hall of Fame and received the National Collegiate Athletic Association Sports Achievement Award.